 Nutsedge is a master of self-preservation, crowding out other plants and leaching the soil of nutrients in the process.
 A single plant can produce nearly 2,000 shoots and 7,000 tubers in one growing season.
-Multiply this by hundreds of plants and it’s easy to see how the weed can quickly choke out your lawn.
+Multiply this by hundreds of plants, and it’s easy to see how the weed can quickly choke out your lawn.

 How to Eradicate Nutsedge

-Nutsedge’s deep root system makes the weed difficult to eliminate.
+Nutsedge’s deep root system makes the weed challenging to eliminate.
 While some homeowners were able to get rid of the plant by digging it up or applying pre-emergent herbicides, even a little bit of the rhizome left behind is enough to help it regrow.
 The most effective way to kill off the weed is using herbicides containing sulfentrazone that are absorbed through the plant into the root system—though several applications may be necessary to get the job done.

 Does Vinegar Kill Nutsedge?

 Some gardeners have successfully used white vinegar to kill nutsedge, although multiple applications were necessary.
 If you are planning to try using vinegar, make sure that the acetic acid concentration of the vinegar is at least 10 percent.
 Sugar and water mixed with hydrogen peroxide and horticultural-grade molasses have also reportedly been effective against the weed.

 Trying and pulling up nutsedge can be tempting, and repeated pulling can weaken the plant.
 But pulling is more likely to kick this plant into survival mode, causing the rhizome left underground to put up more shoots.
 It’s nearly impossible to pull any plant up with such a deep root system.
 Assistance from a professional lawn care company is your best bet in battling this tough weed.

 Nutsedge Prevention and Control